v-rgrace/Viva/Viva/glint/setup/insights-integration.md

    :::image type="content" source="../../media/glint/setup/glintsights-confirm-v2.png" alt-text="Screenshot of confirmation message that your data is sent to Viva Insights.":::

 3. Select **Close.**

+> [!IMPORTANT]
+> With this integration, when export of raw survey responses is enabled for a survey program,  CSV download of the Glint and organizational insights report is also supported in Viva Insights.
+[Understand Viva Glint raw survey responses](https://learn.microsoft.com/viva/insights/advanced/analyst/templates/glint).

 ## Send more survey programs to Viva Insights